igabm/n8n-nodes-tiktok/README.md

 For new users, check out the [Try it out](https://docs.n8n.io/try-it-out/) guide for general n8n workflow usage.

+## Dev Usage
+To link to a local n8n instance: (if dev workspace is ~/work/ ) pnpm link ~/work/n8n-nodes-tiktok/

+To publish a new release:
+pnpm publish  --access public

 ## Resources

 * [n8n community nodes documentation](https://docs.n8n.io/integrations/community-nodes/)